NikolayRag/MiniBots/Apps/SPECs.md

 			...
 		...

-Group name is used to navigate to at opening.
+Group name is used to initial navigation.

-	minibots_list application
+	 application
 		Name
 			minibots_list
 		Direct Link